Resterland/rlwebshop/README.md

 # rlwebshop

-> requires cart extension
+> requires aimeos extension

-This is my extension for setting up my webshop solution based on the cart shop extension.
+This is my extension for setting up my webshop solution based on the aimeos shop extension.

 ## Installation